 - I buy my ground beef and pork when it goes on sale for $1.99 per pound and I stock up and freeze it.
 Your area may not get down to those prices, but it is ideal to wait and see what the bottom dollar price for ground meat is in your area.

 - I did a little research and the consensus is a serving size of spaghetti sauce is about 1/2 cup.
 I think I use about 1/2 cup for my kids, but I like my sauce so I eat a little more.

-- I buy a 16 oz. box of pasta for about $1.
+- I buy a 16 oz. box of whole grain pasta when it goes on sale for about $1.
 The box says about 8 servings in a box, but I think that’s a super small serving.
 To be safe I just say six servings per box of pasta.

 All of this considered, the serving size of this recipe with 1/2 cup of spaghetti sauce being a serving, is about .37 cents.
 With pasta, it’s about .54 cents per person.